0815Neo/html-to-css-selectors/README.md

 </li>
 ```

-You will gather duplicates in your css code as seen below:
+You will gather duplicates in your less code as seen below:
 ```
 body {
     li {